 Cottar's has built and refined a staff of true, career hospitality professionals.
 One server was trained by Calvin's grandfather and has served the dining table almost his entire life.

-Meals are a mouth-watering introduction to inland and coastal African cooking traditions and modern, farm-fresh creations, largely drawn from an organic vegetable garden on property.
+Meals are modern, farm-fresh creations, largely drawn from an organic vegetable garden on property.
 Every shared space has a bar and a regal bartender with a fez to shake a drink, and every Landcruiser has a cooler for sundowners.